 Health & Safety / Safety in Design

-Refer to the Macquarie University Health and Safety website to additional information on their Health & Safety Policies, which should be taken into consideration in the design of facilities across the campus.
+Refer to the Macquarie University Health and Safety website for additional information on Health & Safety Policies, which should be taken into consideration in the design of facilities across the campus.

-The Work Health and Safety Act and the principles of student safety and welfare mandate the avoidance of accidents through careful design of facilities.
-The Macquarie University Health & Safety Plan 2012–2015 outlines the strategic, outcome and enabling objectives that the University and its controlled entities are required to achieve, in order to deliver our Health & Safety Vision.
+The Work Health and Safety Act 2011 (NSW) and the principles of student safety and welfare mandate the avoidance of accidents through careful design of facilities.
+The Macquarie University Health & Safety Plan 2012–2015 outlines the strategic, outcome and enabling objectives that the University and its controlled entities are required to achieve, in order to deliver the University's health and safety vision.
 The primary objective of this plan is to reshape the University's Health & Safety System and to realise performance improvements.

-The design of buildings and external works generally is to be such as to enable compliance with the Workers Health and Safety Act 2011, and the associated Work Health & Safety Regulation 2011 both during construction and for maintenance etc. when the building is occupied.
+The design of buildings and external works generally are to enable compliance with the Work Health and Safety Act 2011 (NSW), and the associated Work Health and Safety Regulation 2017 (NSW) both during construction and ongoing maintenance of University facilities.

-This section lists some, but not all, of the design considerations that must be encompassed to avoid accidents in the built environment.
+This section identifies some of the design considerations that must be encompassed to avoid accidents in the built environment.

-An important part of the Safety by Design principle is recording the risk assessments that are conducted during the design and providing to the client, owners, any users/occupiers of the facilities and those who will be building or maintaining the facilities, details of:
+An important part of the safety in design principle is recording the risk assessments that are conducted during the design and providing to the client, owners, any users or occupiers of the facilities and those who will be building or maintaining the facilities, details of:

-- Any identified risks associated with the construction or maintenance of the buildings and facilities, and
+- Any identified risks associated with the construction or maintenance of the buildings and facilities

 - Any management procedures that are required to control the risks associated with construction, maintenance or operations of the design.

-Crime Prevention through Environmental Designis a strategy that focuses on the planning, design and structure of cities and neighbourhoods so as to reduce crime.
-It reduces opportunities for crime by using design and place management principles that reduce the likelihood of essential crime ingredients (law, offender, victim or target, opportunity) from intersecting in time and space.
+Crime Prevention through environmental design is a strategy that focuses on the planning, design and structure of cities and neighborhoods so as to reduce crime.
+It reduces opportunities for crime by using design and place management principles that reduce the likelihood of essential crime ingredients (law, offender, victim or target, opportunity) from intersecting at the same time and in the same space.